 Get out of your sales machine head and place yourself on your audience shoes.
 Imagine John, Melinda and Joey (they’re your subscribers/leads).
 What do they expect from you/brand/business?
 What’s their difficulty?
 On what they’re struggling about?
 What kind of help, solution they need your assistance?
 That’s where you should focus on.

 Give them that assistance.
 Care deeply about giving what they need.
 Try to solve their problems on that particular subject where your brand excel on.
 This means creating a plot between you and this person.
 Imagine their struggles and you answering to everything that you have answers on.
 Give them resources that will help them.
-Become that nice guy/girl (yes, personal, not business) they recognise and will search for related to that line of work, speciality.
+Become that nice guy/girl (yes, personal, not business) they recognize and will search for related to that line of work, specialty.